Security Architecture

 Layer 5

 When the app encounters an error, an optional crash report can be sent.
-Before any report leaves your device:
+Before any report leaves your device, the following are automatically removed:

 Layer 6